dpfoose/toy_flask_app/README.md

-# Integrating Dash dashboards in Flask Applications
+# Toy Flask app.

 A basic Flask app using Flask-SQLAlchemy and Flask-Login.
+This is the basic app on which my tutorials are based.